CRM strategy: key steps, guidelines & payoffs

 Defining a buyer persona, namely a generalized portrait of your target audience, can help you ensure that your CRM strategy meets the specific needs and expectations of your potential customers.

-• To create a comprehensive buyer persona, you need to combine various types of data, such as behavioral data (browsing and purchase patterns, etc.), demographic data (age, gender, job, etc.), psychographic data (interests, values, attitude, etc.), and geographic data (region, city size, etc.).
+- To create a comprehensive buyer persona, you need to combine various types of data, such as behavioral data (browsing patterns, purchase history, etc.), demographic data (age, gender, job, etc.), psychographic data (interests, values, attitude, etc.), and geographic data (region, city size, etc.).

 Map customer journeys